benc-uk/nanomon/readme.md

 - Range of deployment options
 - Rules for setting monitor status and evaluating results
 - OAuth2 based user sign-in and authentication
+- Exporting of metrics & data to Prometheus

 It also serves as a reference & learning app for microservices and is used by my Kubernetes workshop as the workload & application deployed in order to demonstrate Kubernetes concepts.